 A recent study divided students into three groups.
 Each were allowed four revision sessions before an exam.
 The first group read the core text four times.
 The second read the core text three times followed by a mock exam.
 The third group read the core text once and then did a range of quizzes and tests (known as retrieval practice).

-As well as comparing final exam results, the researchers also compared how much the students liked their revision sessions/how much they felt it helped them?
-The results, the least popular methods were actually the best for exam performance, and the most popular being the least.
+As well as comparing final exam results, the researchers compared how much the students enjoyed their revision sessions and how much they felt it helped them.
+The results?
+The least popular methods were actually the best for exam performance, and vice versa.

 Setting Deadlines vs Free Choice

 If students could choose their own deadlines, would they opt to space them out evenly over the course of the year or hand everything in on the last day of term?
 Keen to find out, researchers presented students with this exact choice.
-The results?
-Many students opted to hand in their result right at the end, and as a result, got significantly lower grades than their counterparts who had regular deadlines set for them.
-Clearly what you like (i.e. leaving everything to the last minute) is not what is best.
+Unsurprisingly, many students opted to hand in their entire work right at the end.
+As a result, they got significantly lower grades than their counterparts who had regular deadlines set for them.

 Does Your Learning Preference Help?

-So there you have it.
-What someone thinks they want is not always what’s best for them.
-Just because you prefer something in the short term, doesn’t mean it is best for you in the long term.
-In fact, their preference may actually hinder them.
+So, there you have it.
+What someone thinks they want is not always what’s best for them - and that is certainly true of students.
+Just because something might seem easier, more fun or relaxing in the short term, doesn’t mean it is best for your results in the long term.
+In fact, their preference may actually be harmful.
 This is true for revision techniques, setting deadlines and learning preference.
-And if we help enforce better ways, they will thank you for it later in life.
+And if, as an educator, you help enforce better ways, students will thank you for it later in life.